 As part of our commitment to developing pupils’ personal, social, health and economic knowledge and skills, the children will be learning about their rights and responsibilities as a citizen both in school and as part of the wider world.

 To promote healthy lifestyles, the children will be participating in a range of physical education.
 They will be developing their fundamental skills such through the invasion game hockey before undertaking a unit of Dance where children will learn, partake and adapt a routine!

-Musical talents.
 The children will be developing their singing skills through the participation in a singing group led by a music specialist.
-In addition to this, the children will be learning the recorder which will be led also by a music specialist.
+This will then be transferred into the classroom.

 In maths, the children will be building upon their knowledge of the times tables and they will continuing with daily rehearsal of the written methods for addition, subtraction, multiplication and division.